 (a) Application requirements.
 Any person requesting that a source be assigned to a General ACDP must submit a written application in accordance with OAR 340-216-0040 that includes the information in OAR 340-216-0040(1), specifies the General ACDP source category, and shows that the source qualifies for the General ACDP.

 (b) Fees.
-Applicants must pay the fees set forth in Table 2 of OAR 340-216-0020.
+Applicants must pay the fees set forth in OAR 340-216-8010 Table 2.
 The fee class for each General ACDP is as follows:

 (A) Hard chrome platers — Fee Class Three;